-Darkseid finally got to his feet and glared at Superman who kept bravely stomping toward him.
-He tried to throw a fast punch but it was blocked.
-The New God received an aggressive upper cut to the face in response.
+Darkseid finally got to his feet and glared at Superman, who kept bravely stomping towards him.
+The tyrant tried to throw a fast punch, but it was blocked.
+In response, the New God received an aggressive upper cut to the face.
 The tyrant went airborne and flew across the street.
 As Darkseid angrily tried to get to his feet again, Superman continued his rant.

 Darkseid went flying into the air across the entire city.
-He crashed through all the buildings of Metropolis.
-He hadn't expected Superman to suddenly show this much strength.
-But Superman wasn't done yet.
-Using his powers of flight and speed, Superman flew onto the other side and right into the trajectory of Darkseid as the foe flew through another building.
-Superman calmly waited as Darkseid out of control flew towards him.
-Lifting up both his fists and clenching them tightly, Superman slammed down on Darkseid when the New God got close.
+He crashed through many buildings of Metropolis.
+He hadn’t expected Superman to suddenly show this much strength.
+But Superman wasn’t done yet.
+Using his powers of flight and speed, Superman flew right into the trajectory of Darkseid as the foe flew through another building.
+Superman calmly waited as Darkseid soared to him.
+Lifting up both his fists, and clenching them tightly, Superman slammed down on Darkseid when the New God got close.

-The force of the blow sent the New God violently falling to the ground with so much force and speed, the impact on the street caused a crater.
+The force of the blow sent the New God violently falling to the ground with so much speed, the impact on the street caused a crater.
 Smoke and debris flew everywhere.
-Truly this was the most power Superman ever showed.
+Truly, this was the most power Superman had ever used on an opponent.
 A part of him felt relieved.
-It felt like he had just lifted a huge weight off his shoulders.
-But he knew it wasn't' over yet.
-Like a cockroach, Darkseid had an unnatural ability to survive He slowly descended to the crater when the smoke cleared to see Darkseid, despite taking the massive beating, was still alive.
+It felt like he had just lifted a huge weight off his shoulders. but he knew it wasn’t’ over yet.
+Like a cockroach, Darkseid had an unnatural ability to survive.
+He slowly descended to the crater when the smoke cleared to see that Darkseid, despite taking the massive beating, was still alive.
 But the New God finally showed signs of weakening.

 “Had enough?”
 Superman taunted, ready to cut loose even more.

 Superman screamed as the electricity hit him.
-He tried to fight through it but he never felt this much pain before.
+He tried to fight through it, but he had never felt this much pain before.
 It felt like he was on fire while simultaneously getting stabbed repeatedly.
-Despite his attempts, he couldn't move his body because of the shock going through all of his nerves.
-His fists had clenched tightly against his will while his limbs jerked and his muscles contracted.
+Despite his attempts, he couldn’t move his body because of the shock going through all of his nerves.
+His fists had clenched tightly against his will, while his limbs jerked and his muscles contracted uselessly.
 Defeated, he fell to the ground as the pain continued.
 There seemed to be no end to it.
-He wasn't even aware that he had been screaming this whole time as well.
+He wasn’t even aware that he had been screaming this whole time as well.
 The only thing he could comprehend in his mind at the moment was the eternal pain.

-The New God began to slowly trot over to his defeated enemy.
+The New God slowly trotted over to his defeated enemy.

-"Imagine the worst pain you ever felt in your life, times a thousand.
-Now imaging that pain continuing, forever," Darkseid narrated wickedly as he walked over to his squirming prey.
-Superman tried to fight but what Darkseid said was true.
-This was the worst pain he ever felt.
+“Imagine the worst pain you ever felt in your life, times a thousand.
+Now imaging that pain continuing, forever,” Darkseid narrated wickedly as he walked over to his squirming prey.
+Superman tried to fight, but what Darkseid said was true.
+This was the worst pain he had ever felt.

-"Oh that's right," Darkseid said with mock realization.
-"You don't have to imagine it."
+“Oh that’s right,” Darkseid said tauntingly.
+“You don’t have to imagine it.”

 Somewhere in the Universe

 Metron used his Mobius Chair to transport Luthor to their intended destination.
-This plan was very risky and a long shot but it was the best plan Metron had at the moment.
+This plan was very risky and a long shot, but it was the best plan Metron had at the moment.
 His technology had predicted that this was the only way to stop Darkseid.
 This course of action would lead to the only possible future where Darkseid would meet his defeat.
-Metron couldn't help but feel a little smug at how Luthor gasped at amazement at what they were approaching.
+Metron couldn’t help but feel a little smug at how Luthor gasped at amazement at what they were approaching.
 He had led Luthor to what looked like a wall floating in the middle of outer space.
-The wall seemed to go on for infinity at both directions.
+The wall seemed to go on for infinity in both directions.
 Many ugly carvings of giant heads adorned the endless wall.
-Somehow it oozed an aura of menace, wonder, and fear at the same time.
+Somehow, the faces oozed an aura of menace, wonder, and fear at the same time.